NodeArt/pimcore/doc/Development_Documentation/10_E-Commerce_Framework/05_Index_Service/01_Product_Index_Configuration/03_Assortment_Tenant_Configuration.md

     public function getCurrentAssortmentSubTenant();
 ```

-The current Assortment Tenant has to be set in the application controllers, e.g. after the login of a specific customer.
+The current Assortment Tenant have to be set in the application controllers, e.g. after the login of a specific customer.
 The Index Service provides the corresponding Product List implementation based on the current tenant.